-The financial statements and management's assessment of the effectiveness of internal control over financial reporting (which is included in Management's Report on Internal Control over Financial Reporting) incorporated in this Prospectus by reference to the Annual Report on Form 10-K of Targa Resources Partners LP for the year ended December 31, 2008 and the balance sheet of Targa Resources GP LLC as of December 31, 2008 included as Exhibit 99.1 of Targa Resources Partners LP's Current Report on Form 8-K dated June 1, 2009 have been so incorporated in reliance on the reports (which reports contain explanatory paragraphs relating to the Partnership and General Partner's significant transactions with related parties) of PricewaterhouseCoopers LLP, an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.
+The financial statements and management's assessment of the effectiveness of internal control over financial reporting (which is included in Management's Report on Internal Control over Financial Reporting) incorporated in this Prospectus by reference to the Annual Report on Form 10-K of Targa Resources Partners LP for the year ended December 31, 2008, the balance sheet of Targa Resources of LLC as of December 31, 2008 included as Exhibit 99.1 of Targa Resources Partners LP's Current Report on Form 8-K dated June 1, 2009 and the combined financial statements of the Downstream Assets of Targa Resources, Inc. for the year ended December 31, 2008 included as Exhibit 99.2 of Targa Resources Partners LP's Current Report on Form 8-K dated July 29, 2009 have been so incorporated in reliance on the reports (which reports contain explanatory paragraphs relating to the Partnership, General Partner's and the Downstream Assets of Targa Resources, with related parties) of PricewaterhouseCoopers LLP, an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.